Skip to content

 The majority of our active members range in age between the mid-20s to late 50s, but age is no barrier so long as you are at least young at heart.
 Members generally live or work in the greater London area, but we have an ever-increasing number of members who live all over the UK and join us in the destination.
 After all, you don’t need to live in London to visit the Lake District!

 A large proportion of our members are international, providing an interesting and diverse mix of experiences and cultures.
-We also have a significant proportion of single members on our events, although you certainly don’t need to be single to attend.
-We have many couples attending our events.
+We also have a significant proportion of single members at our events, although you certainly don’t need to be single to attend.
+We have many couples attending our events, and some of them have met on our trips.

-If you are nervous about committing to a weekend trip, don't be, almost everyone has turned up at an event before without knowing anyone.
+If you are nervous about committing to a weekend trip, don't be; almost everyone has turned up at an event before without knowing anyone.
 We all know what it's like.
-If you are still concerned try one of our evening or day events, they act as a taster and you are sure to meet like-minded people.
+If you are still concerned, try one of our evening or day events, which act as a taster, and you are sure to meet like-minded people.
 We also work hard to ensure that the trips are inclusive for everyone.
 We usually provide a minimum of two hike leaders on weekends and overseas hikes to ensure we can offer a mix of hikes to meet the group's needs.
-We rarely have hikes that exceed 28 people (day hikes only with 1 guide) and usually, the hikes are pitched to a group of no more than 10- 16 people of similar fitness and ability on a weekend away.
+We rarely have hikes that exceed 28 people (day hikes only with 1 guide), and usually, the hikes are pitched to a group of no more than 10- 16 people of similar fitness and ability on a weekend away.

 What do we do?